 You can expect to pay 20-50 USD/hour, depending on the city you are in, the car condition, how many people are taking the tour, and the season.
 Day trips to other cities usually have fixed prices.
 For example, a day trip to Varadero can cost you around 300 USD.

-There are more places in Varadero, specifically Cubacar offices, where you can rent motorbikes.
-You can find these offices or booths near your hotel or in downtown Varadero.
+There are more places in Varadero, specifically Cubacar offices, where you can rent scooters.
+You can find these offices or booths near your hotel or downtown Varadero.

-As is the case with modern car rentals, you won’t be able to pay in cash, and US-issued credit cards won’t work.
+As with modern car rentals, you won’t be able to pay in cash, and US-issued credit cards won’t work.
 Also, you are required to bring in your driver’s license and passport.
 Oh, and you have to be 21 years old or older.